OCA/sale-workflow/sale_commercial_partner/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a related stored field *Commercial Entity* on sale orders.
+This module adds 2 hidden fields on sale orders:

+-  a related stored field *Customer Entity*,
+-  a related stored field *Invoice Entity*.

 This module is the twin brother of the OCA module *purchase_commercial_partner* located in the `purchase-workflow